 In mid-19th century France, the public was fascinated by ballerinas dancing en pointe (on their toes) and flocked to theaters.
 While Degas is considered an Impressionist painter, he focused on moments of life in Paris rather than landscapes.
 This work looks as if it could have been completed from a box seat overlooking the stage.
 We see the dancer all smiles as she takes in the crowd’s appreciation.
 She is balanced on one strong leg; her knee is slightly bent, and her pink slipper is laced up for support.
 Her other leg is stretched out behind her, and her toes are pointed; this is partially obscured by her tutu.

 If you are interested in learning more about foot care for dancers, children, or adults, feel free to give your local podiatry office in Pasadena a call.
-If you don’t already have a foot & ankle care doctor, our 5-star-rated podiatrist at Foot & Ankle Associates is available to answer your questions.
+If you don’t already have a foot & ankle care doctor, our 5-star-rated podiatrist at Vargas Foot & Ankle Specialists is available to answer your questions.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Pasadena TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Pasadena TX, by clicking here or by calling 281.397.3487.